nicholasadamou/cs6250-distance-vector-test-suite/README.md

 3. Following the steps from above to run `tester.py`.

 **NOTE**: Cloning the repo from a normal Windows terminal (bash, powershell, cmd) resulted in the `tester.py` not being able to find `./run.sh` for some reason.
 Likely because of line endings.

-To get this test suite working on the VM make sure run `chmod 777` so that you have permission to run `./run.sh`.

 These instructions were provided by: *David Eduardo Rodriguez*.